Chicken Rogan Josh Recipe

 What is Ratanjot?

-Ratan jot, also known as Alkanet or Alkanna tinctoria, is a plant that is primarily used as a natural dye.
-The roots of the plant are used to produce a red dye which is used in cosmetics, food, and clothing.
+Ratan jot, or Alkanet or Alkanna tinctoria, is a plant primarily used as a natural dye.
+The plant’s roots produce a red dye used in cosmetics, food, and clothing.
 It is also used in traditional medicine for its potential healing properties.
 In Indian cuisine, it is often used to give dishes, such as curries, a red color.

 Typically, Rogan Josh is not overly spicy.
-It has a balanced blend of spices that give it depth and flavor, but it’s not typically a hot curry.
-However, you can add more heat if you like by adding more chili powder or fresh chilies.
+It has a balanced blend of spices, giving it depth and flavor, but it’s not typically a hot curry.
+However, you can add more heat by adding more chili powder or fresh chilies.

-How to make Rogan Josh in Muslim style?
+How do I make Rogan Josh in Muslim style?

-Fry 1 cup of chopped onions and 2 tablespoon chopped garlic in oil before adding chicken to the recipe to make in Kashmiri Muslim style.
+Sauté 1 cup of chopped onions and 2 tablespoons of chopped garlic in oil before adding the chicken to the recipe in the traditional Kashmiri Muslim style.

 Serving Suggestions

-You can also serve it with Indian bread like Naan, Tandoori Roti, or Lachha Paratha.
+You can also serve it with Indian flatbread, such as Butter Naan, Garlic Naan, Peshwari Naan, Tandoori Roti, or Lachha Paratha.

 Storage Suggestions